Limenius/LimeniusFilesystemRouterBundle/README.md

                 cmf_routing.dynamic_router: 100
         dynamic:
             route_provider_service_id: limenius_filesystem_router.route_provider
-            controllers_by_type:
+            templates_by_class:
-                filesystem_route: Acme\MyBundle\Controller\MyController::myAction
+                Limenius\Bundle\FilesystemRouterBundle\Document\ContentDocument: MyBundle:MyController:my_template.html.twig

-Where in the last line, we have specified the action that will deal with the static content.
+Where in the last line, we have specified the template that will deal with the static content.

 Also, we add some lines to confgure the bundle